Understanding roof insurance claim depreciation can be difficult.

 With replacement cost insurance, your insurance provider should pay you the total amount that it would cost to fix your roof, less your deductible.
 So, in this case, no matter how old your roof is, you’ll be able to get it paid for as long as you pay for the deductible.
 Your insurance company is going to cover all the other costs for repairing or replacing your roof.

 It’s important that you know there are limitations to the amounts that your insurance company will payout for a claim.
-Every insurance company sets limits so as to protect themselves from paying out insurmountable amounts.
+Every insurance company sets limits so as to protect itself from paying out insurmountable amounts.
 Additionally, your insurance company may limit some coverage for certain damage such as:

 - Limited coverage for water damage or other high-risk situations where your roof would run a greater risk of being damaged.